markrebec/trailguide/README.md

 ### Orphaned Groups

-Sometimes in the real world, you might accidentally remove all the experiments that were sharing a given group, but miss one of the conversion calls that used one of it's groups.
+Sometimes in the real world, you might accidentally remove all the experiments that were sharing a given group, but miss one of the conversion calls that used one of those groups.
 Maybe you forgot to search through your code for references to the group, or maybe you just didn't know you were removing the last experiment in that group.
 Ideally you'd be testing your code thoroughly, and you'd catch the problem before hitting production, but trailguide has a built-in safe guard just in case.

-Instead of raising a `TrailGuide::NoExperimentsError` when no experiments match your arguments like `trailguide.choose` and related methods do, the `trailguide.convert` method will log a warning and return `false` as if no conversion happened.
+Instead of raising a `TrailGuide::NoExperimentsError` when no experiments match your arguments like the `trailguide.choose` and related methods do, the `trailguide.convert` method will log a warning and return `false` as if no conversion happened.

 After a failed conversion for an orphaned group, the next time you visit the trailguide admin dashboard you'll see an alert with the details of any logged orphaned groups.
 If you wish to ignore orphaned groups entirely, perhaps so you can leave conversion calls in your application while you regularly rotate experiments into and out of those groups, you can set the `TrailGuide.configuration.ignore_orphaned_groups = true` config option in your initializer.

 ### Groups with Goals

-Since grouping is only useful when converting, and experiments with defined goals require a goal to be passed in when converting, **any experiments that are sharing a group must define the same goals in order to be converted together.** Not all goals need to overlap, but you will only be able to convert goals that are shared when referencing a group.
+Since grouping is primarily useful when converting, and experiments with defined goals require a goal to be passed in when converting, **any experiments that are sharing a group must define the same goals in order to be converted together.** Not all goals need to overlap, but you will only be able to convert goals that are shared when referencing a group.

 If you're grouping your experiments, that probably means you have multiple experiments that are all being used in the same area of your app and therefore are likely sharing the same (or similar) conversion goals.
 You can assign your groups and goals the same names to make converting easier by referencing a single key: